SMART Fine-tuning Factor Augmented Neural Lasso: Methodology

 \subsection{Fine-tuning nonparametric variable selection for posterior shift}

-We utilize a fine-tuning approach to address the posterior shift in transfer learning.
-The intuition behind this approach is straightforward: the complex component of the regression function, $g^P$, can be more accurately learned using the source data due to its typically large sample size.
+We use SMART fine-tuning to address the posterior shift in transfer learning.
+The intuition behind this approach is straightforward: the complex source model $g^P$ can be more accurately learned using the source data due to its typically large sample size.
 By providing the resulting estimate $\widehat{g}^P$ as an additional input feature for estimating $g^Q$, we significantly reduce the functional complexity of the target learning task.
-In this framework, the target network only needs to learn the simpler residual component $h$ from the limited target data.

-To handle the high-dimensionality, we employ a sparse selection mechanism using a continuous relaxation of the $L_0$ penalty.
+To handle high-dimensionality, we employ a sparse selection mechanism using a continuous relaxation of the $L_0$ penalty.
 Define the clipped-$L_1$ function with threshold $\tau > 0$ as

 This function serves as a continuous approximation of the indicator function $\mathbbm{1}\{x \neq 0\}$.
 The parameter $\tau$ is typically chosen to be very small to more precisely approximate the selection indicator.
-This clip function was first proposed by \cite{fan2001variable} and has been widely adopted in high-dimensional linear regression \cite{zhang2010analysis}, deep neural network estimation with sparse weights \cite{ohn2022nonconvex} and the FAST-NN model \cite{fan2024factor}.
+This clip function was first proposed by \cite{fan2001variable} and has been adopted in deep learning with sparse weights \cite{ohn2022nonconvex}, and the FAST-NN model \cite{fan2024factor}.

 Specifically, our estimator for the source regression function is obtained by training a deep ReLU network $\pazocal{G}^P = \pazocal{G}(L^P, r + N^P, N^P, M, T^P)$: